tofuramen/fitbuddy/README.md

-Things I have to fix in Fitbuddy App
+Things I have to fix in Fitbuddy App:

 1. Fix up the confirmation Page
 2. If they enter a non integer in the calorie box, error handling